Mantaro/mantaro-wiki/znai/basics/FAQ.md

 ---
 ## 2. Some of Mantaro's commands are not showing any content (empty message), for instance on help?
 Make sure that within your [user settings](https://i.imgur.com/BhTarjg.png) you have ["Link Preview"](https://i.imgur.com/8TV4qn0.png) enabled, as that is necessary to be able to see embeds.
-If that does not help the server you are on might have disabled Embed Links as a permission.
 If however neither is the case feel free to report it in #support, to gain assistance or insight as to why that's happening.

 ---